adamlaszlo91/snake-ai-flutter/README.md

-# Snake game with AI
+# snake-ai-flutter

+A learning snake game in Flutter.